yoko-vicky/yoko-vicky/README.md

-# Hi there, I'm Yoko — UX-focused Frontend Developer 👋
+# Hi there, I'm Yoko — Senior Frontend Engineer with a UX-Informed Approach 👋

 ![cover-image](./images/github-bg2.png)

-🚀 Currently based in Georgia (UTC+4), working with async-first remote teams — and flexible to relocate as needed.
+🚀 Currently based in Georgia (UTC+4), working as a Senior Frontend Engineer with async-first remote teams — and open to relocation within Europe.

-I bridge the gap between structure and interaction —
-bringing clarity to products and teams through thoughtful design and development.
+I specialize in bridging design intention and technical implementation — delivering scalable, maintainable, and accessible interfaces with a UX-informed approach.

 💡 My background combines:
-- Frontend development (React / Next.js / TypeScript)
+- Senior-level frontend development (React / Next.js / TypeScript)
-- UX strategy and structural design
+- UX-informed architecture and structural design
-- Cross-functional collaboration in async/global teams
+- Mentoring and cross-functional alignment in async/global teams

 ---

-## 🌿 I think in flows and frameworks — not just features
+## 🌿 I think in flows and frameworks — not just features.
+As a senior engineer, I focus on how structure supports user behavior, decision-making, and experience clarity.

 Whether working solo, collaborating with remote teams, or guiding alignment workshops,
 I focus on how structure supports user behavior, decision-making, and experience clarity.

 🧠 Recently I’ve been working on:
-- UX tools to support async teams
+- Leading frontend architecture planning for async teams
-- Lightweight design systems for remote collaboration
+- Building lightweight design systems for remote collaboration
-- Visualizing behavior and context through IA thinking
+- Translating UX insights into maintainable, testable code

 ---